lufpuhl/dotlut.github.io/_posts/2018-08-26-value-mask.md

 ## Introduction

-This is an informal article about a technique that can be used to evaluate the visual presence of the elements of your game.
-There are a plenty of things that changes this visual presence like motion, color contrast, line composition, outlines and so on.
+This is an informal article about a technique that can be used to evaluate the presence of the visual elements in your game.
+There are plenty of things that change this visual presence like motion, color contrast, line composition, outlines and so on.
 Value contrast is one of them.

 ## Definitions

-In this article, every time the word Value is written with capital ‘V’, it is referencing to the third component from HSV[^wikiHSV] color representation, V or Value.
+In this article, every time the word Value is written with capital ‘V’, it is referencing the third component from HSV[^wikiHSV] color representation, V or Value.

 ## Context

-On video games, visual readability is something that a lot of people does not take into account when evaluating how good a game is.
+On video games, visual readability is something that a lot of people do not take into account when evaluating how good a game is.
 However, this subject is as important as how good or responsive a controller is.

 Games with great visual composition are very comfortable to play, helping you understand what is happening on the screen.
-One great example, for me, is TowerFall Ascension[^TFA]: a fast paced game on which the colors were so well chosen, that, even with tons of arrows flying around, you can still keep track of your character and your opponents positions.
+One great example, for me, is TowerFall Ascension[^TFA]: a fast-paced game on which the colors were so well chosen, that, even with tons of arrows flying around, you can still keep track of your character and your opponents' positions.

 Another game that has changed a lot in order to improve its readability is League of Legends.
 There is a beautiful technical presentation about how they create and direct their VFX creation[^vfxLOL].

 ## Color Value

 One of the techniques you can use in order to evaluate the visual presence of elements in your game it is the Value contrast analysis.
-Depending on the compositions, the elements with higher Value would bring more focus to them, specially when put side by side with other low Value element.
-An example, is having an special attack (high Value) flying above the background (low Value) getting more focus because of the Value contrast.
+Depending on the compositions, the elements with higher Value would bring more focus to them, especially when put side by side with other low Value elements.
+An example is having a  special attack (high Value) flying above the background (low Value) getting more focus because of the Value contrast.

 The Value of a color is obtained by the highest number among its Red (R), Blue (B) and Green (G) color channels[^wikiHSV].
-The following line of code show to obtain it from a variable called **Color**.
+The following line of code shows how to obtain it from a variable called **Color**.

 ```glsl
 Value = max(Color.R, Color.G, Color.B)
 ```

-The image below show an visual example of this line in action.
+The image below shows a visual example of this line in action.

 <figure>
 	<img src="/assets/img/value_mask/color_value_calculus.png">